Danny7226/LearningSummary/README.md

   * Keep in mind, adaptive capacity cannot exceed table's provisioned capacity or partition's maximum capacity (3000 RCU and 1000 WCU)
   * Dynamo will not re-shuffle item collections across multiple partitions if there is an LSI (local secondary index)
 * Reference [this](https://deeptimittalblogger.medium.com/dynamodb-data-partitioning-is-the-secret-sauce-c810eb9f80ca)
+* Dynamo has LSI and GSI.
+  * LSI and GSI are essentially copies of data from main table
+  * LSI has to be specified during table creation and cannot be added to an existing table
+    * This is because LSI are sort keys within partitions, and to maintain data in sorted order for easy adjacent access
+  * GSI can be added any time as they are essentially partitions
+* Dynamo supports 3 ways to modify its entities
+  * Rest API
+  * SDK for many program languages
+  * CLI